 When you click I am finished editing, if you still have the document open, or if OneDrive is taking a long time to sync, you will see the message "This file is locked by OneDrive.
 Your document might be open, or OneDrive is taking a long time to sync".

 Check if the relevant document is open and, if so, close it and the sync will refresh automatically.

 FYI will keep trying until it can complete the sync, which means you should never lose any data from your changes.

 On a list, you can also click the Document being edited icon displayed on the right-hand side next to the document.

 This displays the Stop Editing pop-up where you can click Stop Editing.

-If needed, an FYI administrator can check back in a document that is locked for editing so that another user can open and edit it.
+If needed, an FYI Admin can check back in a document that is locked for editing so that another user can open and edit it.
 This can be used, for example, if the user who has a document locked for editing is out of the office.
-Refer to Administrator Check in of Locked Documents.
+Refer to FYI Admin Check in of Locked Documents.

 Refer also to Opening and Editing Emails.

 'Legacy documents' (that is, from old versions of Office such as .doc or .xls) may not be available to open in Office Online, and may give a message when opening in Office desktop.
 This is the same for files such as Office templates or macros (.dotx or xlsm).